houfb/AutoAll/README.md

 But MD files above may be outdated, the newest doc is in every release package.

-Happy coding!​ Any problems or for a long license, contact me via email or QQ which on my homepage!
+Happy coding!​ Any problems or for a long license, contact me via email or QQ on my homepage!